choiruzain-latrobe/Lab-7-/README.md

 http GET localhost:3001/posts
 ```

-### change the posts.js
+### Update the controller `posts.js`
-you can create post and put http method
+Update the `blog/api/src/controllers/posts.js` file with the following content where you can create post and put http method:

 ```javascript
 const express = require('express');
 const router = express.Router();